Yahoo has confirmed that chief executive Scott Thompson has stepped down from his post

-Gartner has revealed that the globalmobile phone channel is suffering from a build-up of excess inventory after a suddenslowdown in demand, chiefly driven out of APAC, drove down worldwide handset sales 2% year-on-year.
-This was the market's first decline since the second quarter of 2009, and even s
+Gartner has revealed that the global mobile phone channel is suffering from a build-up of excess inventory after a sudden slowdown in demand, chiefly driven out of APAC, drove down worldwide handset sales 2% year-on-year.

 Microsoft’s senior director of security engineering says core SDL principles should be at the foundation of critical infrastructure system protection.

 Connecting to the cloud and supporting unified communication (UC) applications is forcing enterprises to redesign WAN architecture.

 Datatec, the South Africa-based group behind Westcon and logically, has reported a solid end to its fiscal 2012 which closed on 29 February, but once again has bemoaned a challenging economic environment in the UK, revealing that the bulk of its growth is now coming from emerging markets.